bokulich-lab/moshpit-docs/docs/intro.md

 ::::

 ---

+## Getting started

+Not sure where to begin?
+The **How-to Guides** section is organized into two sub-groups:

+**Workflows** — goal-oriented recipes for each analytical step:

+- [How to assemble contigs](assemble-contigs) — assemble reads with MEGAHIT or SPAdes and evaluate assembly quality
+- [How to bin MAGs](bin-mags) — index, map, bin, and quality-filter metagenome-assembled genomes
+- [Quality control at every step](qc-every-step) — read filtering, host removal, assembly QC, and MAG quality
+- [Early taxonomic composition](early-taxonomy) — get a community overview from reads, contigs, or MAGs
+- [Dereplicate MAGs and estimate abundance](dereplicate-and-abundance) — cluster redundant MAGs across samples and compute RPKM/TPM
+- [Profile functional potential](functional-profiling) — read-based (HUMAnN 3) and MAG-based (EggNOG) functional annotation

+**Operations** — setting up and operating the toolkit: install MOSHPIT, configure parsl parallelization, fetch data from SRA, import and export artifacts.

+The full **Tutorials** walk through complete analyses on real and simulated datasets: the [End-to-end MAG reconstruction tutorial](assembly) is the best starting point if you are new to MOSHPIT.

+---
 You may also want to check out these other QIIME 2 plugins for antimicrobial resistance gene ({term}`ARG`) detection and viromics applications.
 These plugins are not covered in this tutorial.
 They have their own installation instructions and tutorials (see the wiki page on the respective GitHub repositories).
 You can use these plugins with some of the artifacts produced by q2-assembly, q2-mag, and q2-annotate:

 ::::{grid} 1 1 2 3